Primary tabs

 Feedback

-Throughout the programme, written work is submitted and detailed feedback is provided.
+Throughout the programme, written work is submitted and feedback is provided.
 Students submit a dissertation.
 Informally, feedback is also provided through regular supervisions.
-At the end of each term, supervisors write an online report which students can view via the Postgraduate Feedback and Reporting System.
+At the end of each term, supervisors write an online report which can be viewed by the student via the Postgraduate Feedback and Reporting System.

 Assessment